 Vegetable Egg Rolls

-Baked vegetable egg rolls offer a lighter, crisp alternative to the traditional fried version, showcasing a harmonious blend of fresh cabbage, carrots, mushrooms, and ginger.
-This recipe respects the Italian culinary principle of honoring ingredients by allowing each vegetable to release its natural flavors and moisture, resulting in a filling that is both tender and flavorful without excess oil.
+Baked vegetable egg rolls offer a lighter, crisp alternative to the traditional fried version.
+Each ingredient's natural flavors blend harmoniously, resulting in a tender, flavorful filling without excess oil.

 Instructions